pappelt/pappelt.github.io/_drafts/2015-10-27-giving-i3wm-a-try.markdown

 As the number of tools i use on the aforementioned box is quite overseeable, i thought that i could give the [i3wm][1] a try.

 For my taste, i3 needs a little love in the beginning, so here is what i did.
-You can find a list of sources i used at the end of this post.
+You can find a list of sources i used as links in the corresponding section.

 Locking & shutdown (-r|-h)